Call

-Sexually transmitted diseases (STD/STIs) are passed through sex or sexual activity.
-STD/STIs can pass from one individual to another by blood, semen, or vaginal and other bodily fluids.
-Here are some common STD/STIs:
+Sexually transmitted diseases (STDs/STIs) are passed through sex or sexual activity.
+STD/STIs can pass from one individual to another by blood, semen, vaginal, and other bodily fluids.
+Here are some common STDs/STIs:

 • Genital herpes